Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 - ### Language availability

-The API is only available in English.
+Currently this API is only available in English.
 New languages will be supported in the future.

 ##  🗃Concepts